paravz/Open-GApps/README.md

 - extracted directory structure for repackaging, similar to rep_youtube.
 Note per-DPI directories used by Open GApps, you would typically need a package for your device's DPI

 **Example**
+- Clone this repo
+- Download YouTube apk for your DPI (or download APKs for all DPIs if unsure) into *rep_youtube*
+- Run gapps_repackage.sh and install resulting .zip same way you would install OpenGapps zip:
 ````
 $ bash gapps_repackage.sh
 INFO: Extracting open_gapps-arm-7.1-super-20170310.zip